Derek2020106/TypingcomHack2/readme.md

 ## Legal

-This project & all associated code are copyright &copy; of kgsensei 2023 Do not steal others code, it is illegal and copyright violation.
+The TypingcomHack2, TypingcomCheat2, TCH5, and all other aliases of this project are owned and copyright &copy; of kgsensei.
+Copyright theft is a federal crime and may be reported to international authorities.
+I, kgsensei, am not responsible for any way that you or anyone else uses this tool.
+Damages to yourself and/or services are solely your, the users, responsibility.
+I, kgsensei, do not condone cheating and this tool exists exclusively as documentation/a proof of concept for a generic typing game cheat.
+The user, you, is responsible for all consequences of using this tool, including, but not limited to, in-game punishments, school suspensions/expulsions, and/or legal action.
+This legal notice will not protect derivative work creators.
+Derivative works include forks and clones.

-I (kgsensei) am not responsible for any way that you or anyone else uses this tool.
+I, kgsensei, do not offer protection from tracking and/or provide a privacy policy for 3rd party tools.
+Use them at your own risk.
+Additionally, the tool itself as well as third parties may create log files on your computer for debugging/diagnostic reasons.